ngUpgraders/ng-forward/API.md

 - **`injectables`**  **string | class**  One or more injectables.
 Can be of type **string** or **class**.
     - If **string**, then it's considered a core angular service such as $q or $http.
 It could also be a special 'local', for example component's can inject `$element`, `$attrs` or `$scope`.
-    - If **class**, then it's considered to be an annotated class that is injectable, for example via the [@Injectable](https://github.com/ngUpgraders/ng-forward/blob/master/API.md#injectable) decorator.
+    - If **class**, then it's considered to be an annotated class that is injectable, for example via the [@Injectable](https://github.com/ngUpgraders/ng-forward/blob/master/API.md#injectable) decorator or a parent component class.
+Parent components can only be injected into the constructor of another component.
+Also currently this only works when the child is transcluded into the parent.

 ###### Behind the Scenes

 The injectables are added to the `$inject` property of the class constructor function.
+Parent components will be injected as locals.

 ## provide